 The changes in Walt Disney World and Disneyland will start before you even get to the parks.
 That means a big change in how we plan for going to the parks and when we can go.

-This makes sense as demand is sure to be lower after many guests who would normally visit the resort are still under travel restrictions or now don’t have the money to afford a trip to Disney World after perhaps losing a job.
+This makes sense as demand has been extremely low since many guests who would normally visit the resort are still under travel restrictions or now don’t have the money to afford a trip to Disney World after perhaps losing a job.

 Disney is also limiting the number of guests they allow into the parks each day.
 Disney CEO Bob Chapek recently said they are limiting park capacity in Shanghai Disneyland to 30% at first and then moving up incrementally by 5,000 per week after that.

-Look for the Disney World theme parks to make a similar move.
-Parks will likely be limited to 25-30% of normal capacity and then slowly increased until they reach the limit of what they can realistically support.
+The Disney World theme parks are also limiting the parks’ total capacity to be able to follow distancing rules.
+We don’t have an exact number but parks will likely be limited to 25-30% of normal capacity and then slowly increased until they reach the limit of what they can realistically support.

 Even Chapek said they probably won’t reach 100% while this crisis is still going on, but they can get close to that if everyone cooperates and follows the rules.